daveleroy/SublimeDebugger/README.md

 # Installing

 1. Clone into your sublime Packages directory
-2. Download debug adapters by running: ```debug_adapters/configure``` (These are the debuggers I have added configurations for in the [settings file](https://github.com/daveleroy/sublime_db/blob/master/debug.sublime-settings)
+2. Download debug adapters by running: ```Debugger: Install adapter``` inside sublime text (These are the debuggers I have added configurations for in the [settings file](https://github.com/daveleroy/sublime_db/blob/master/debug.sublime-settings)